Last updated on December 9th, 2019 at 01:52 pm

 Manatees may be the most lovable and panthers are the rarest, but Florida’s biggest endangered mammal may be one you didn’t know about — the northern right whale.

 Right whales, which can grow to 70 tons and 55 feet long, are sighted every winter off the Atlantic coast between Jacksonville and Cape Canaveral.
-Hundreds of volunteers, plus visitors and residents of the northeastern coast, get the thrill of about 75 whale sightings between December and March each year.
+Hundreds of volunteers, plus visitors and residents of the northeastern coast, get the thrill of a handful of whale sightings between December and March each year.

 Frank Gromling, a volunteer and resident of Beverly Beach (just north of Flagler Beach) was the first volunteer in the first year of the Marineland Right Whale Project.
 That was 2001 and scientists estimated there were just 325 right whales then.

 “I get a thrill out of every single one I’ve seen, and I’ve probably seen 250 or more,” Gromling said.
 “Every time I see one, it is like the first time.
 I consider it special – very special.”